redpen-cc/redpen-doc/source/format.rst

 Numbered List
 ^^^^^^^^^^^^^^

-If you want to add numbered lists, use "sharp" insted of asterisks in Bulleted Lists.
+If you want to add numbered lists, use the hash/pound symbol (#) instead of the asterisk used by Bulleted Lists.

 Comments
 ~~~~~~~~

-To add a comment to the wiki source, add [!-- ... --] block.
+To add a comment to the wiki source, add a [!-- ... --] block.
-The followings are a sample of comment.
+The following shows a sample comment.

 .. code-block:: none